 An English version of the financial statements has been prepared from the statutory financial statements that are in the Thai language.
 In the event of a conflict or a difference in interpretation between the two languages, the Thai language statutory financial statements shall prevail.

-2.2 Revised financial reporting standards, and related interpretations
+2.2 Revised accounting standards, revised financial reporting standards, and related interpretations